CMTegner/png-test-snapshotter/README.md

 * snapshotDirname: The name of the directory containing the snapshots to evaluate, relative to `parentURL`.
 Defaults to `"__snapshots__"`.
 * failOnUnmatchedSnapshots: Whether to raise an exception during cleanup (see below) if there are any unmatched snapshots in `snapshotDirname`.
 Defaults to `false` if node was invoked with the `--test-only` command-line option, `true` otherwise.
 * updateSnapshots: When `true` the snapshotter will skip the matching process and instead write the input to the corresponding snapshot file.
 Defaults to `true` if node was invoked with the `--test-update-snapshots` command-line option, `false` otherwise.
+* differenceDirname: The name of the directory where the diff images will be stored.
+Defaults to an operating system temporary folder.
+Use `import.meta.dirname` for directory name of current module.

 The return value is the snapshotter function which will be used to create snapshots and assert no differences in future runs: